// Privacy

 first_bpm_displayed The first BPM value is rendered after install. none

-onboarding_completed User finishes onboarding. none
+onboarding_completed User finishes onboarding. at_step, sensor_paired, duration_seconds?

-onboarding_skipped User skips onboarding. step
+onboarding_skipped User skips onboarding. at_step

 License email